voxpupuli/puppet-hiera/README.md

 - /etc/hiera.yaml for symlink

 ### Setup requirements
 If you are using Puppet Enterprise and the eyaml backend, you will need the [puppetlabs-pe_gem](https://forge.puppetlabs.com/puppetlabs/pe_gem) module to install the eyaml gem using PE's gem command.
+If you are using a PE version with puppetserver (3.7 and later) you will also need the [puppetlabs-pe_puppetserver_gem](https://forge.puppetlabs.com/puppetlabs/pe_puppetserver_gem) module.

 Otherwise you just need puppet.